Is FLV in cats contagious?

 FeLV invades and replicates in various cells, including cells in the cat’s immune system and blood-forming tissues.
 To replicate, the nucleic acid (genetic code) of FeLV inserts itself into the nucleic acid of the cells it has invaded.
 The result can be death of the cell or a mutation or change in its genetic code.

-Read: How long do tuxedo cats live?
+Read: How do cats act when hunting?

 Can you introduce a new cat to a FeLV positive cat?